claw726/Alpha-Strike-Main/README.md

 # Alpha-Strike-Main

 The main user interface of the leaderboard.
 You may create a pull request to make any changes that you feel necessary to improve the leaderboard by testing locally on your machine.
-At some point, they will either  get rejected or merged where it will subquently be updated on the website https://www.alpha-strike.space/.
+At some point, they will either get rejected or merged where it will subquently be updated on the website https://www.alpha-strike.space/ which makes heavy usage of the subdomain https://api.alpha-strike.space/ for gathering information from a database.

 # Credits